SQream/sqream_docs/configuration_guides/current_method_modification_methods.rst

    :local:
    :depth: 1

-Modifying Your Configuration Using the Worker Configuration File
+Modifying Configurations Using the Worker Configuration File
 -------------------
 You can modify your configuration using the **worker configuration file (config.json)**.
 Changes that you make to worker configuration files are persistent.
 Note that you can only set the attributes in your worker configuration file **before** initializing your SQream worker, and while your worker is active these attributes are read-only.